Ixrec/rust-orphan-rules/README.md

 # Coherence and Orphan Rules in Rust

-This repo is an unofficial, experimental attempt to explain what the Coherence / Orphan Rules Dilemma is, and provide clear places where the community can aggregate specific kinds of feedback on this complex issue, inspired by and suggested on https://internals.rust-lang.org/t/blog-post-proposal-for-a-staged-rfc-process/7766.
+This repo is an unofficial, experimental attempt to explain the design challenges of coherence and the orphan rules in Rust, and provide clear places where the community can aggregate specific kinds of feedback on this complex issue, inspired by and suggested on https://internals.rust-lang.org/t/blog-post-proposal-for-a-staged-rfc-process/7766.

 We do not expect any prior knowledge of type theory or other programming languages.
 The summaries and explanations in this repo are aimed at anyone with a basic understanding of Rust.
 Specifically, if you know most of what's in [The Book](https://doc.rust-lang.org/book/), then everything here should make sense, and your feedback is welcome (and if something doesn't make sense, please open an issue).